Dark Energy Survey Year 3 results: Simulation-based $w$CDM inference from weak lensing and galaxy clustering maps with deep learning: Analysis design: Validation

 As described in \cref{sec:mocks_buzzard}, our DES Y3-like \buzzard weak lensing and galaxy clustering mocks are constructed from HOD-modeled galaxy catalogs.
 This contrasts with the \cosmogrid mocks used to train the compression networks and perform SBI, which are generated directly from probe maps at the pixel level (see \cref{sec:map_projection}).
 Furthermore, the $N$-body simulations underlying the \buzzard catalogs use a different numerical code with higher-fidelity settings.
 Therefore, these mocks introduce systematic modeling discrepancies (of some degree) relative to the \cosmogrid mocks, enabling tests of the inference pipeline's robustness to such misspecification, or equivalently, generalization performance under \emph{covariate shift}.
 We aim to demonstrate that these differences in input do not significantly impact the results.

 As a first validation, we test whether the pipeline correctly recovers the known cosmology of the \buzzard simulations.
-Following~\cite{maccrannY1ResultsValidating2018}, we evaluate the product of posteriors from the ensemble of mocks $x_i$:
+Following~\cite{maccrannY1ResultsValidating2018}, we evaluate the joint posterior over the ensemble of mocks $x_i$:

 where $N = 15$.
-This approach assumes statistical independence between the $x_i$ and simulates the constraining power that would arise from a survey of $N$-fold larger area, thereby reducing the impact of cosmic variance.
+This expansion assumes conditional independence between the $x_i$ given $\theta$ and simulates the constraining power of a survey with $N$-fold larger area, thereby reducing the impact of cosmic variance.
+The independence assumption is justified because, analogously to our \cosmogrid mocks, we remove potential large-scale correlations between mock observations constructed from disjoint sky regions of the same underlying $N$-body simulation by applying an $\ell_\textrm{min}$-cut as detailed in \cref{sec:large_scales}.
+Furthermore, the respective noise realizations are independent by construction.

 We present the results for weak lensing and galaxy clustering individually, and their combination, in \cref{fig:recover_cosmo_buzzard}.
-For each configuration, the maximum a posteriori (MAP) estimates of $p(\theta|\{s(x_i)\})$ lie within $0.5 \sigma$ of the true cosmological parameters $\theta = \{\omatter, \Seight, \wzero\}$ in the two-dimensional marginals.
+For each configuration, the maximum a posteriori (MAP) estimates of $p(\theta|\{s(x_i)\}_{i=1}^N)$ lie within $0.5 \sigma$ of the true cosmological parameters $\theta = \{\omatter, \Seight, \wzero\}$ in the two-dimensional marginals.
 This demonstrates that potential systematic biases from the distributional mismatch between the \cosmogrid and \buzzard simulations are subdominant to statistical uncertainties.
 We therefore conclude that for the considered scale cuts, the inference pipeline passes the test.